Bayworth

-Bayworth is a hamlet in the civil parish of Sunningwell about 3 mi south of Oxford.
+Bayworth is a hamlet in the civil parish of Sunningwell about 3 mi south of Oxford, England.
 Bayworth was part of Berkshire until the 1974 boundary changes transferred it to Oxfordshire.

 Toponym

 Bayworth's toponym has evolved from Baegenweorthe in the 10th century through Baiorôe in the 11th century, Baiwurde in the 12th century and Beyworth in the 13th century before reaching its current form.